Find Affordable College Courses

 Statesboro, GA

 Georgia Southern University did quite well in this year’s ranking of the best schools for visual and performing arts students.
 It came in at #9 on the list.
-Located in the distant town of Statesboro, GaSou is a public school with a very large student population.
+Located in the distant town of Statesboro, GaSou is a public college with a very large student population.

 While working on their degree, visual and performing arts majors at GaSou accumulate an average of around $27,398 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $231.